How SAP is Now Strip Mining its Customers

 In the case that was tried in a UK court, SAP just recently won its case against its longtime customer, Diageo.
 The following quotation provides an excellent synopsis.

 This is a highly controversial case as it deals with indirect access.
 I covered indirect access as it pertains to HANA in my last article.
-However, right after that article was written, the judgment was announced in this case in the UK.
+However, right after that article was written, the judgment was announced in the UK.
 The case has left a lot of people scratching their heads.
-I followed the judge’s logic, and she tried to get to an equitable judgment.
-But I believe the judge made an error regarding the basic interpretation of the legitimacy of indirect access.
+I followed the judge’s logic, and she tried to get an equitable judgment.
+However, I believe the judge made an error regarding the basic interpretation of the legitimacy of indirect access.

 The liability for Diageo is substantial.
 If the judgment stands, they will owe SAP roughly $70 million.